 As it turns out, it’s the addition of so-called “superfoods” – or healing foods – to your diet that will strengthen your immune system and help you to fight ailments like the flu.

-Scientists have also discovered that deficiencies of zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C and E alter immune system responses in animals.
-And although the effect of similar deficiencies on the human immune system haven’t been fully shown, recent findings by the Harvard Medical School, the University of Nebraska, the University of Vienna and the California-based Scripps Research Institute seem promising.
+Scientists have also discovered that deficiencies of zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, and E alter immune system responses in animals.
+And although the effect of similar deficiencies on the human immune system hasn’t been fully shown, recent findings by the Harvard Medical School, the University of Nebraska, the University of Vienna, and the California-based Scripps Research Institute seem promising.

-Based on their research, here are four healing foods (beef included!) and beverages that have the potential to boost your immune system.
+Based on their research, here are fifteen healing foods (beef included!) and beverages that have the potential to boost your immune system.